secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Interrogating Network Traffic with Capture and Display Filters.md

-### Introduction
+### Debrief
-- This lab aims to provide some exposure to interrogating network traffic and give everyone some valuable practice implementing packet filters.
+- This lab focuses on interrogating network traffic and practicing packet filtering.
-- We will be utilizing filters like `host`, `port`, `protocol`, and more to change our view while digging through a .PCAP file.
+- Filters like `host`, `port`, and `protocol` will be used to analyze a `.PCAP` file.
-- Now that we have proven capable of capturing network traffic for the Corporation, management has tasked us with performing a quick analysis of the traffic our team has captured while surveying the network.
+- The task is to analyze captured traffic to identify servers answering **DNS** and **HTTP/S** requests on the local network.
-- The goal is to determine what servers are answering DNS and HTTP/S requests in our local network.
+- Exploratory and guided approaches are available:
-- If you wish to take a more exploratory approach to this lab, I have posted the overall tasks to accomplish.
+    - Tasks are listed for independent exploration.
-- For a more detailed walkthrough of how to complete each step, look below each task in the solution bubble.
+    - Detailed walkthroughs are provided for step-by-step guidance.

-## Tasks
+### Tasks
 - Utilizing `TCPDump-lab-2.zip` in the optional resources, perform the lab to the best of your ability.
 Finding everything on the first shot is not the goal.
 Our understanding of the concepts is our primary concern.
 As we perform these actions repeatedly, it will get easier.
 - #### Task #1
 	- `Read a capture from a file without filters implemented.`